-In addition to their GCSEs students also participate in regular Divinity classes and Sport along with specialist Floreat lessons that complement our weekly tutorial and student wellbeing programme.
+In addition to their GCSEs, students also participate in regular Divinity classes and Sport along with specialist Floreat lessons that complement our weekly tutorial and student wellbeing programme.
 E and D Block students are also involved in Higher Education and Careers events.
-All students have weekly one-to-one tutorials with their tutor which is an opportunity to discuss the academic, careers and higher education, enrichment and pastoral strands of their lives together.
+All students have weekly one-to-one tutorials with their tutor which is an opportunity to discuss the academic, higher education, careers, enrichment and pastoral strands of their lives together.

 N.B.
-While we aim to offer as much choice of subjects as possible, we cannot guarantee to provide a subject if the number who choose it is very small.
+While we aim to offer as much choice of subjects as possible, we cannot guarantee to provide a subject if the number of students who choose it is very low.
 If students change their mind after options have been finalised, we will endeavour to accommodate their request but we cannot guarantee that we will be able to make changes.
-No subject changes are allowed after the first Leave Out in the Advent term of the E Block year.
+No subject changes are allowed after the first Exeat weekend in the Advent term of the E Block year.